(Journal of Financial Economics, Volume 144, Issue 1, April 2022)

 LSE; IESE; 28th Finance Forum PhD Day (Awarded Best Paper Prize); AFA Poster Session 2021; Fudan FISF; CEIBS; UC3M; SKEMA; SYSU; Bristol; HEC Montreal; Stevens Institute of Technology

-Summary: Using mergers between the firm's existing lenders as shocks to incentives and bargaining power to monitor, I show that intensified lender monitoring mitigates managerial agency costs, yet also induces firm policies that can be over-conservative for shareholders.
+Summary: Using mergers between the firm's existing lenders as shocks to monitoring incentives and bargaining power, I show that increased lender concentration deters substantial risky investments, yet also induces investment policies that can be over-conservative for shareholders.

 Featured at the Duke University School of Law FinReg Blog